 Why do I need a copywriter?

 You can write.
 You know your business inside out.
 Why not write your own copy?
-First off, I’m pretty sure you have something better to do with your time.
+First of all, I’m pretty sure you have something better to do with your time.
 Plus, it’s also really hard to be objective when you’re so close to your services and products.

-Aside from getting your tone of voice just so and crafting engaging, SEO-friendly content that is genuinely valuable to your audience, a copywriter will wring their hands over headlines, agonize over calls to action, and choose just the right format for the job.
+Aside from getting your tone of voice just so and crafting engaging, SEO-friendly content that's genuinely valuable to your audience, a copywriter will wring their hands over headlines, agonize over calls to action, worry about how all of that feeds into your sales channel, and choose just the right format for the job.
 They also know when to stop.